KirbyLV/D3TrackReporter/README.md

 -node.js + npm
 -This folder should contain all other requirements
 -navigate to the folder for D3TrackReporter and run `npm install` to install vite

+## Building and serving
+The configurations have been updated to build this project and serve it locally.
+To build, run `npm run build`.
+To run this as a local server, cd to the dist directory and run 1npx serve -s`